AlexanderRichey/NewsJunkie/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication, Blog Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
+By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: Viewing Blogs and Posts (~2 days)
 I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, the existing Rails views will have been ported over to Backbone.
+By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.

 [Details][phase-two]